 We’ve seen our share of California backyards, and from Silverlake to Big Sur to Mill Valley a few common denominators come up time and time again.
 We can’t help but think these outdoor furniture pieces and accessories are the new California-style essentials.
 Here’s a look:

 Above: The last five or six California gardens I’ve walked into all had one of these ceramic bells hanging from a tree or a hook on a fence.
-A subtle art piece, the XS Bell with Faceted Beads as shown is by ceramicist Michelle Quan.
+A subtle art piece, the XS Bell with Faceted Beads as shown is by ceramicist Michelle Quan; $175.
 Further solidifying their cult status, lately we’ve seen them popping up in Brooklyn gardens too.
-For more, see our post Ceramic Bells Inspired by Japanese Shrines on Remodelista.
+For more, see our post Ceramic Bells Inspired by Japanese Shrines.

 Above: The front entrance of the Heath Ceramics building in San Francisco is flanked by clusters of bright orange and turquoise planters in the shape of a half egg.
-They are the Bullet Planters and they’ve been made in San Francisco since the 1950s of molded fiberglass and powder coated steel; currently on sale for $131.75 at DWR.
+They are the Bullet Planters and they’ve been made in San Francisco since the 1950s of molded fiberglass and powder coated steel; $160 to $165 depending on size at DWR.

 Above: The Hoop Chair is a more modest, Micentury version of the famed Alcapulco chair.
-Made in Los Angeles from powder- and zinc-coated steel and vinyl cording.
+Made in Los Angeles from powder- and zinc-coated steel and vinyl cording, it is $325 from Potted.

 Above: A backyard in California is not complete without a fire pit…and a charcoal grill.
 The two-in-one option is from California Fire Pit.
 The Sequoia ($659 +$175), shown here, is 30 inches across and has a rotisserie rig to grill four chickens, or eight steaks, or 20 burgers.
 It is sold directly through California Fire Pit.
 Read more at 10 Easy Pieces: Outdoor Charcoal Grills.